LuiseFreese/blog/digital declutter-tabs.md

 Before we can just throw tech solutions on people problems, let's investigate, what happens:

-1. Event: On top of the pyramid, there is the event, that is visible to us and attentive others.
+1. Event: On top, there is the event, that is visible to us and attentive others.
 In our case: *We deal with a tremendous mental load and are easily distracted*

-2. Pattern and trends: underneath the visble event, we could look into the patterns and trends, that lead to these event.
+2. Pattern and trends: underneath the visble event, we could look into the patterns and trends, that lead to these events.
 Here that would be: *the more different workloads I need to manage, the more overwhelmed I am*

-3. System, that supports these patterns: Let's nnow have a look into the system: *We need to react quickly on whatever happens and this reactive working mode puts us in a kind of emergency/attention position which also causes stress and leads to a more ineffective work style*
+3. System, that supports these patterns: Let's now have a look into the system: *We need to react quickly on whatever happens and this reactive working mode puts us in a kind of emergency/attention position which also causes stress and leads to a more ineffective work styles*

 4. What is the common belief, that holds this system in place: If we now dive deeper into our believes we will come to the conclusion that although we are praying that "always on" is not a solution, that mental health is important, that it is crucial to set boundaries and that you should have your focus work time to actually get stuff done, we merely don"t act like that.
 We reply on mails and messages almost immediately, we have all websites constantly open to quickly jump to other tasks and put great pressure on us with that.
-But: Busy ain't productive!
+But: *Busy ain't productive!*

 ![busy ain't productive](https://github.com/LuiseFreese/blog/blob/main/media/busyaintproductive.png)